wtzhou74/algorithm/README.md

 # algorithm
-The Exercises are from LeetCode https://leetcode.com/
+The exercises are from LeetCode https://leetcode.com/